 Older on-demand content may only be available in HD, regardless of your device.
-Livestreams from NBC’s news and sports operations will come across in either 720p or 1080p HD resolution.
+Live streams from NBC’s news and sports operations will come across in either 720p or 1080p HD resolution.

 When Peacock launched its preview to Xfinity broadband subscribers, it was only available on the cable provider’s proprietary streaming box.
 Once the streaming service launched nationwide, however, it was able to roll out apps to the most popular streaming platforms.

-- Mobile devices and tablets: Android, iOS, Fire Tablets
+- Mobile: Android, iOS, Fire Tablets

 - Cable set-top boxes: Cox, Xfinity

 Peacock’s support site has a detailed Help Center with answers to most general questions.
-You can also contact Peacock’s support staff directly through online chat.
+If you can’t resolve your issue using the articles in the knowledge base, you can contact Peacock’s support staff directly through online chat.